katakombi/LinuxMint-t490s/README.md

 * idle CPU temps: 32-34 degrees celsius / after booting: 37-40 degrees celsius
 * WLAN transmission speed is 3.5Mb/s on battery / >5Mb/s on AC
 * Probably CPU throttled similar to t480s.
 Fan is not starting immediately as some other had reported.
 Even when running Geekbench4 / Unigine Heaven the machine just gets moderately warm and fans are not running constantly.
 While this is convenient for mobile use I assume performance could still be increased substancially by tweaking the throttle temperature.
 I didn't find a way to do this successfully, though.

+## What I like

+* Great Linux compatibility
+* Display contrast and brightness
+* Battery Life (usually 10hrs mixed usage: watching Amazon Prime HD,browsing,email,coding)
+* Performance okay while staying cool.
+Fan pretty quiet and doesn't run often though

+## What I don't like

+* Lid is hard to open.
+I need both hands and yet it is hard to get the grip.
+No idea why designers didn't figure this out.
+* The touch of the overall material is cold and slippery.
+While I don't care about the outer chassis, I find it displeasing for the palm rest parts.
+* I favored the glass surface of the X1C click pad

+## Verdict
+I am pleasantly surprised how well this machine runs out-of-the-box with LM19, especially since the X1C6 had plenty of problems.
+It was also much cheaper and features almost the same specs.
+Given no bad things will pop up I think I'm gonna keep it this time.
+For me it was really the best choice out of the new-gen T-models as I expect the upcoming T495 to have worse Linux compatibility and battery time.

 ## Improvements